 Skip to main content

 A patient may be referred to a rheumatologist if they are experiencing bone and joint symptoms, such as joint swelling or pain.
-A rheumatologist will aim to seek out a diagnosis for the cause of these symptoms, and to find ways to reduce their impact on you.
+A rheumatologist will aim to seek out a diagnosis for the cause of these symptoms and to find ways to reduce their impact on you.
 Diagnosis will involve a detailed medical history, a physical examination, and lab tests or imaging.
 Once diagnosed, a course of treatment can then be offered by the rheumatologist.
 This could include medications, lifestyle changes or occasionally, surgery.
-Rheumatology teams also play a key role to help patients manage their symptoms - with tailored monitoring and supports.
+Rheumatology teams also play a key role in helping patients manage their symptoms with tailored monitoring and support.
 Blackrock Health offers quick and easy access to an expert rheumatology team in any of our three hospitals.

 At Blackrock Health, our consultant rheumatologists work with other experts to provide the best care.
-This team includes doctors, specialist nurses, physiotherapists, occupational therapists, nutritionists and rehabilitation specialists.
-The team’s aim is to help manage a patient's condition, enabling them to reduce pain and increase mobility.
+This team includes doctors, specialist nurses, physiotherapists, occupational therapists, nutritionists, and rehabilitation specialists.
+The team aims to help manage a patient's condition, enabling them to reduce pain and increase mobility.

 • osteoporosis